zk-phi/EWOM.spoon/Readme.markdown

 # Advantages

-This spoon implements hotkey mechanism by its own, to break the limitations of `hs.hotkey`.
+This spoon implements hotkey mechanism by its own, to break the limitations of Hammerspoon's `hs.hotkey`.

 So that,